sol-ochs/gotham/README.md

-# This Is Fine
+# Gotham

-Android app that monitors NYC parking tickets for your vehicles and notifies you when new ones appear.
+An app to track your NYC parking tickets and get notify you when new ones appear.

 ## Features